PutinCoin (PUT) Price Tops $0.0005

-PutinCoin (CURRENCY:PUT) traded up 18.6% against the dollar during the one day period ending at 14:00 PM ET on July 9th.
-PutinCoin has a market cap of $555,694.29 and $2,061.00 worth of PutinCoin was traded on exchanges in the last day.
-One PutinCoin coin can currently be purchased for about $0.0005 or 0.00000001 BTC on popular exchanges.
-Over the last seven days, PutinCoin has traded up 74.6% against the dollar.
+PutinCoin (CURRENCY:PUT) traded down 1.9% against the US dollar during the 24 hour period ending at 21:00 PM ET on July 13th.
+PutinCoin has a market cap of $539,823.36 and approximately $2,393.00 worth of PutinCoin was traded on exchanges in the last day.
+Over the last week, PutinCoin has traded 10.8% higher against the US dollar.
+One PutinCoin coin can now be bought for $0.0005 or 0.00000001 BTC on cryptocurrency exchanges.

 - Redd (RDD) traded 1.7% higher against the dollar and now trades at $0.0011 or 0.00000008 BTC.